All Episodes

 So the Republican candidate every four years has a campaign aimed at only 20% of the electorate.

-That's where the elections won.
+That's where the election is won.

-And all these consultants tell these Republican candidates I'm the guy that can get you a majority of those Hispanic votes, and that's how you win.
+And all these consultants tell these Republican candidates, I'm the guy that can get you a majority of those Hispanic votes, and that's how you win.

-And so candidates come up with campaigns aimed at 20% of the electorate.
+And so candidates come up with campaigns aimed at 20% of the electorate, and they ignore their base.

 The Republicans do.